A. Research Question, Goal, or Specific Aims

 – analysis 1: TBI subjects will be compared with non-TBI injured and with healthy subjects to identify early TBI-related brain changes.
 Confound factors, e.g., injury mechanism and TBI severity, will be considered.

 – analysis 2: the mixed-effect and prediction analyses of early post-trauma brain structural measures proposed in above Aim 1 will be applied in subjects who were identified as sustaining or not sustaining TBI during the index trauma.
 The measures of neuropsychological (e.g., physical symptoms, attention, and memory deficits) and psychiatric symptoms (e.g., PTSD, depression and anxiety) at early and subsequent months after an acute head injury will be used as outcome measures in the mixed-effect analysis or machine learning-based prediction analysis of early TBI changes identified in analysis 1.
 Expected outcomes: this analysis will identify the early TBI-related brain structural changes associated with development of symptoms at early and prolonged post-trauma periods.
+For some symptoms there are natural treatments such as the use of medical marihuana by having a MA medical marijuana card for patients.

 – analysis 3: the progression analyses proposed in Aim 2 will be repeated to differentiate TBI subjects from non-TBI injured or healthy subjects to examine the progression of TBI-related brain changes.
 The trajectories of TBI-related brain changes will also be tested with progression of symptoms during the same periods.
 Expected Outcomes: The proposed analyses will (1) identify early TBI-related brain structural changes that may improve the detection of TBI, particularly mild TBI; (2) explore associations between TBI effects on the brain and post-injury neurological and psychological problems, and (3) reveal the trajectories of TBI-related brain changes using unique multi-cohort data across multiple post-injury durations.